 “Would it be possible to implement policies for wind power that would take both Norway’s climate targets and the protection of untouched nature into account; which have broad public support both locally and nationally; and which in addition would be considered acceptable by both the power sector and other industries?
 I believe the answer is yes,” said Kristin Linnerud at a conference organised by the Norwegian Zero Emission Resource Organisation (ZERO) on 7 November.

-She then gave the following three advice for how this can be done:
+She then gave the following three recommendations for how this can be done:

 - The Norwegian government should present a plan for the electrification of Norway, and this plan should clearly state how we will use the power generated and give a thorough explanation for what the climate impact of the wind power development will be.